igor-smolkin/PneumoniaDetection/README.md

 ## Implementation stages

-1. Loading the previously presented dataset from this <a href = "https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia"> link </a>
+1. Loading the previously presented dataset from this <a href = "https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia"> link </a> or from my directory

 2. Loading required libraries
 ```bash